brkarcher/brkarcher.github.io/shadow.md

 "I need not your forgiveness.
 You give neither judgement nor forgiveness.
 You give *knowledge*."

-Ae smiled.
+"Yes."

 "And you can only give what knowledge there is to give."

+Ae smiled.
 "Yes."

 And the knowledge She had to give was this: justice was not something that could be simply known.

-The Goddess may not have had the knowledge to share with Nasira about whether the Chancellor's plans were the best for the College or whether Erefar could have been subdued safely.
+The Goddess may not have had the knowledge to share with Nasira about whether the chancellor's plans were the best for the College or whether Erefar could have been subdued safely.
 But there was much knowledge She did have, and it would not do to leave it unused.

 Nasira stood.
 "I should rest, holy mother.
 I must return to duty in the morning.
 But I have decided that I should like to ask a favor afterward."